U2F Multi-Factor Authentication in Chrome

 - Follow this page.
-Click the Follow button at the top right of this page to ensure that you receive the most up-to-date information about upgrading to the upcoming release.
+Click the Follow button at the top right of this page to ensure that you receive any additional information that we add.

 If you are unable to update your environment but are impacted by this issue, consider these workarounds to limit user impact.

 Google provides an enterprise policy for Chrome that can be applied to mitigate this issue in managed environments.
 For more information, see Google's article U2fSecurityKeyApiEnabled.

 The Kion internal directory supports TOTP authentication with applications like Google Authenticator and Microsoft Authenticator.